Trails

 The County of Simcoe owns and manages more than 150 different forest properties spanning over 33,000 acres.
 Many of these properties have public recreation trails established and maintained by volunteers with over 720km of trails.

-Spring–Fall Trail Season
+Spring–Fall Trail Maintenance

 From April 15 – November 15, Midland parks and all sections of recreational trails are actively maintained and open for use.
 During this period, users may encounter scheduled maintenance, vegetation management, and surface repairs as part of regular seasonal upkeep.
 View the trails map.